 - The average millennial exchanges 67 text messages per day (Business Insider)

 - When given the choice between only being able to call or text, 75% of millennials choose texting over talking.
 (OpenMarket)

 “Companies have a massive opportunity to connect with millennials by communicating via text messaging.”

 – Jay Emmet, General Manager, OpenMarket

 Of course, that means we need to be responsible texters, and adhere to best practices.
-For starters, don’t text someone without their permission; always ask them to opt-in.
+For starters, don’t text someone without their permission.
 With your help we can keep the texting medium clean and secure for years to come.